ossamamehmood/Hacktoberfest/README.md

 ## 3. Create / Upload Your Code / Algorithms

-Create/Upload your code in folder following the convention `Add Code Here`
+Create/Upload your code in the folder following the convention `Add Code Here`
-- Choose an exact lanaguage folder and `drop your code`
+- Choose an exact language folder and `drop your code`
 - Below is `an example` to add file properly
 - You can follow up `any languages`
 ```